 Antebellum Athens and Clarke County, Georgia

 A full-text book that chronicles sixty years of change from the founding of the city and county and their early development up through the years preceding the Civil War.
-Published in 1974 by the University of Georgia Press.
+Published in 1974 by the UGA Press.

 Historic Images of Athens

 Historic images of Athens, the University of Georgia, and notable people in the community.
 Images provided by UGA's Hargrett Library.

 Postcard images of historic buildings and landmarks in Athens dating from the early 1900s through the 1970s.